MichinobuMaeda/ccuflutterpj20211031/README.md

 ```
 $ firebase login
-$ firebase init functions
-?
-Please select an option: Use an existing project
-?
-Select a default Firebase project for this directory: ccuflutterpj20211031 (ccuflutterpj20211031)
-?
-What language would you like to use to write Cloud Functions?
-TypeScript
-?
-Do you want to use ESLint to catch probable bugs and enforce style?
-Yes
-?
-Do you want to install dependencies with npm now?
-No

-$ cd functions/
-$ yarn
-$ cd ..
-$ firebase init firestore
-?
-What file should be used for Firestore Rules? firestore.rules
-?
-What file should be used for Firestore indexes? firestore.indexes.json

-$ firebase init storage
-?
-What file should be used for Storage Rules? storage.rules

 $ firebase init hosting
 ?
 What do you want to use as your public directory? build/web
 ?
 Configure as a single-page app (rewrite all urls to /index.html)?
 No
 ?
 Set up automatic builds and deploys with GitHub?
-No

-$ firebase init emulators
-?
-Which Firebase emulators do you want to set up?
- Authentication Emulator,
- Functions Emulator,
- Firestore Emulator,
- Hosting Emulator,
- Storage Emulator
-?
-Which port do you want to use for the auth emulator?
-9099
-?
-Which port do you want to use for the functions emulator?
-5001
-?
-Which port do you want to use for the firestore emulator?
-8080
-?
-Which port do you want to use for the hosting emulator?
-5000
-?
-Which port do you want to use for the storage emulator?
-9199
-?
-Would you like to enable the Emulator UI?
-Yes
-?
-Which port do you want to use for the Emulator UI (leave empty to use any available port)?
-4040
-?
-Would you like to download the emulators now?
 No

 $ firebase init hosting:github
 ?
 For which GitHub repository would you like to set up a GitHub workflow? (format: user/repository) MichinobuMaeda/ccuflutterpj20211031